srgothi92/NetworkTopology/README.md

 # Gossip Simulator

 **The program implements Gossip and Push-Sum algorithm for Full Network,3D Grid,Random 2D Grid,Line,Sphere,Imperfect Line topologies.
-It takes the number of nodes, topology and alogirthm as input.
+It takes the number of nodes, topology and algorithm as input.
 Based on the type of topology, it computes the neighbours and passes the message to a random neighbour.**

 ## Group Info